 Support quantitative and qualitative processing on many levels of abstraction.
-In many applications there is a natural information abstraction hierarchy starting with quantitative signals from sensors, through representations of objects with both qualitative and quantitative attributes, to high level events and situations where objects have complex spatial and temporal relations.
+In many applications there is a natural information abstraction hierarchy starting with quantitative signals from sensors, through image processing and anchoring, to representations of objects with both qualitative and quantitative attributes, to high level events and situations where objects have complex spatial and temporal relations.
+Some of this information is quantitative, while some is qualitative.
 It should be possible to process information having arbitrary forms at arbitrary levels of abstraction, incrementally transforming it to forms suitable for various types of low-level and high-level reasoning.

-Support bottom-up data processing and top-down model-based processing.
+Support bottom-up data processing and top-down modelbased processing.
 While each process can be dependent on "lower level" processes for its input, it should also be possible for its output to guide processing in a top-down fashion.
-For example, if a vehicle is detected a vehicle model could be used to predict possible future locations, thereby directing or constraining processing on lower levels.
+For example, if a vehicle is detected on a particular road segment, a vehicle model could be used to predict possible future locations, thereby directing or constraining processing on lower levels.

 Support management of uncertainty.
 Uncertainty exists not only at the quantitative sensor data level but also in the symbolic identity of objects and in temporal and spatial aspects of events and situations.
-Therefore, middleware should not be constrained to the use of a single approach to handling uncertainty but should enable the combination and integration of different approaches.
+Therefore, middleware should not be constrained to the use of a single approach to handling uncertainty but should enable the combination and integration of different approaches in a way appropriate to each application.